 The wine has been a phenomenal success and is now a true collector’s wine.
-Some of their earliest vintages are often fetching up to several thousand dollars per bottle.
+Some of their earliest vintages are often fetching up to several thousand dollars per bottle – although current release wines are priced quite reasonably.
 Each vintage has a different image of Marilyn Monroe on the label.
 Marilyn Merlot was their first wine although today they make several different wines.

 The ultimate collector within a collector’s wine is the Velvet Collection series.
-The first vintage dates from 2002 and they will stop making this wine in 2012.
+The first vintage dates from 2005; they stopped making this wine in 2012.
 A set of 10 very sexy sultry nude photos of Marilyn were taken in 1949 and each vintage has one of these photos on the label.
 We have seen some interesting labels during our Napa winery odyssey but this one takes the cake.
 Each label is a nude photo of Marilyn (covered appropriately for the label), and has what they call a “peel and peak” protective plastic layer which when removed reveals the entire un-covered photo!
 Each of these wines is only available in 1.5 liters and comes in its own special box and package.
 This is collector wine at its best.

 The release date of all wines is always June 1st – Marilyn’s birthday and each vintage usually sells out rather quickly.
 Their Norma Jean wines are very affordably priced and are marketed as “A Young Merlot” and features photos of a young Norma Jean before she took the name Marilyn Monroe.
 This is the only wine to feature non Napa fruit (the vineyard source is near the historic town of French Camp in California’s central valley).